 Overturning occurs in the waters around Antarctica.
 It happens when the extremely cold Antarctic surface water sinks, causing nutrient-rich deep water to rise.
 Overturning continually moves huge amounts of water from the ocean bottom to the surface.

-The Antarctic Circumpolar Current and overturning make the waters around Antarctica an ideal habitat for many marine mammals.
-Many types of whales, for instance, migrate to the waters around Antarctica every year.
+The Antarctic Circumpolar Current and overturning make the waters around Antarctica an ideal for many marine mammals.
+Many types of whales, for instance, to the waters around Antarctica every year.
 They feed on phytoplankton and other tiny sea creatures churned up by overturning waters.

 Threat to the System